-The Illumination Engineering Society — one of the first names in standards-setting in illumination technology, globally* — has posted notification of immanent standards action on three consensus document that should interest the education facilities industry — particularly those facility management units that support enterprises for instruction and entertainment.
+In February of this year the Illumination Engineering Society — one of the first names in standards-setting in illumination technology, globally* — posted notification of proposed changes to three consensus document that should interest units in the education industry that support enterprises for instruction and entertainment.
 From the announcement placed in ANSI Standards Action (Pages 22-26):

 IES RP-xx- Recommended Practice: Lighting Theatre and Auditorium Spaces (new standard).
 Apparently this recommended practice will be derived from the design guideline described below.
 Project Need: Updates the IES standard to reflect changes in lighting for performance spaces.